VN4bit/2_dates_comparison/README.md

 The development of this project is a result of my bachelor thesis with the titel

-**[Potentials of open source attended Robotic Process Automation for small and medium-sized enterprises in procurement logistics:<br>
-Use case for the application of AutoHotkey](https://vn4bit.github.io/portfolio/thesisEN.html)**.
+**[Potentials of open source attended Robotic Process Automation for small and medium-sized enterprises in procurement logistics: Use case for the application of AutoHotkey](https://vn4bit.github.io/portfolio/thesisEN.html)**.

 The implementation was carried out using **AutoHotkey V2.0**.